 N) The Yoga Sutras.
 The one “non-fiction” book on the list.
-Claudia has gotten me into the philosophy that underlies yoga and this is a particularly readable interpretation.
+My wife has gotten me into the philosophy that underlies yoga and this is a particularly readable interpretation.
 Patanjali wrote the yoga sutras around 400BC almost as a response to Buddha.
 It was like Hindu marketing.
 Buddha kept stealing the customers so Patanjali wrote 195 lines in response.
 In my opinion the 195 lines basically describes Buddhism, and throws in the physical aspect (which we call “yoga”) and the breathing aspect.
 Two of my most popular posts in the past month are secretly based on just two of the 195 lines.

 O) Please add more suggestions in the comments.
 Self-promotion encouraged.